auyer/simple-recognition/README.md

 # simple-recognition

-Simple Recognition using pokemon images
+This project is a Simple image Recognition system using pokemon images.

+It aims to help students to understand how image recognition works.

 #Tutorial